EscolaLMS/settings/README.md

 ## Administration of Registered Config Keys

-This package can be used to enable Admin to change Application config values.
+This package can be used to enable Admins to change Application config values using API.

 Every package can register config keys by calling `registerConfig` static method from `AdministrableConfig` Facade in its own Package Service Provider `register` method.